Will I Get My Ex’s Benefits … and Other Social Security Questions

-People can earn a maximum of four credits per year, so 40 credits essentially requires 10 years total of work.
+People can earn a maximum of four credits per year, so 40 credits essentially require 10 years total of work.
 The work need not be consecutive but accrues throughout one’s lifetime.

 Full Retirement Age and its Relationship to Social Security Benefit Amounts